jordanjoz1/android-localization-helper/README.md

 ```

 ## Usage
-`cd` to your `res/` folder, and run:
+`cd` into your `res/` folder, and run:

 ```
 android-localization-helper
 ```

-The script creates a directory called `to_translate/` ([sample output](./sample_output)) with separate files for the missing strings in each language.
-This way you know exactly what translations you need to add for each language, and they are already in a standard format to send out for translation!
+By default, this creates an output directory `to_translate/` ([sample output](./sample_output)) with separate files for the missing strings in each language.
+Now that you have the untranslated strings for each language in a standard format, you can [send them out for translation](https://developer.android.com/distribute/tools/localization-checklist.html#gp-trans)!

+#### Change output directory (--output)
-You can change the output folder:
+Use the output option to change the output directory path

 ```
 android-localization-helper --output ~/Desktop/to_translate
 ```

+#### Clean-up translated string files (--clean)

-And you can clean up your localized `strings.xml` files.
-This will remove strings that aren't in the default file and sort strings to match the default `strings.xml` order. **Warning:** *this will change your existing localized `strings.xml` files, so make sure you have a back-up in case of any unexpected changes*
+This option will remove strings that aren't in the default file and sort strings to match the default `strings.xml` order. **Warning:** *this will overwrite your existing localized `strings.xml` files, so make sure you have a back-up in case of any unexpected changes*
 ```
 android-localization-helper --clean
 ```